In parts of the literature the fundamental groupoid, and more generally the fundamental ∞-groupoid, is called the Poincaré groupoid.

 Regarding topology on the fundamental groupoid for a general space; it inherits a topology from the path space , but there is also a topology (unless I’ve missed some subtlety) as given in 4.17 mentioned above, but the extant literature on the topological fundamental group uses the first one.

-When is not semi-locally simply connected, the arrows of the fundamental groupoid inherits the quotient topology from the path space such that the fibres of are not discrete, which is an obstruction to the above-mentioned source fibre's being a covering space.
+When is not semi-locally simply connected, the set of arrows of the fundamental groupoid inherits the quotient topology from the path space such that the fibres of are not discrete, which is an obstruction to the above-mentioned source fibre's being a covering space.
 However the composition is no longer continuous.
 When is not locally path-connected, also inherits a non-discrete topology (the quotient topology of by the relation of path connections).

 In circumstances like these more sophisticated methods are appropriate, such as shape theory.
 This is also related to the fundamental group of a topos, which is in general a progroup or a localic group rather than an ordinary group.